ShawnCarpenter/ShawnCarpenter/README.md

 ### Hello, I'm Shawn

 I'm a software developer and technical problem solver.
-Currently I'm focused on using Javascript to make web apps.

 <!--
 **ShawnCarpenter/ShawnCarpenter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.